hcoco1/hcoco1-resume/src/content/portfolio/prolift.md.md

 4. View history, stats, and progress charts
 5. Manage profile settings (units, language, theme)
 6. Track body measurements and photos

 ---

+## My Workflow with Claude Code

+* **Design first, then prompt** — I wrote the feature list, data model, and UX flows before opening Claude Code
+* **Small, reviewable steps** — broke each feature into focused tasks (auth, then schema, then workout logging, then stats, then i18n)
+* **Read every diff** — reviewed each change and pushed back when the output drifted from the design
+* **Verify in the browser** — manually tested the golden path and edge cases after each iteration
+* **Iterate on prompts** — refined instructions when results were generic or missed the mobile-first intent

+---